bennokr/makeprov/docs/configuration.md

 # Configuration

-`makeprov` reads settings from {data}`makeprov.config.GLOBAL_CONFIG` and allows runtime overrides via the command line.
+`makeprov` reads settings from a process-wide configuration instance returned by {func}`makeprov.config.get_config` (also available as {data}`makeprov.config.GLOBAL_CONFIG` for compatibility) and allows runtime overrides via the command line.
 This page summarizes the available options and demonstrates common configurations.

 ## Available options